LenaTevar/CamundaNotes/README.md

       - CAMUNDA_BPM_ADMIN_USER_PASSWORD=123
  ```

-## Azure
+## Azure Devops
+This is a little explanation on how to deploy in Azure Devops to Azure services.
 ### CI
-Create a pipeline that connects with your repository, builds and pushes the docker image to a container registry (azure or not) You can set it up as well as you want, you can trigger the pipe with Pull Requests on several branches and then add the branch name to the image to use in different deployments.
+Create a pipeline that connects with your repository, builds and pushes the docker image to a container registry (azure or not) You can set it up as you want, but what I do is to add the branch name to the image name, and then trigger the CI on those pipelines.
+You can use wildcards in the CI yaml file for the branches.
+For instance, you could have "RELEASE-*" so the branches with that patter will also trigger.

 ```YAML
     - task: Docker@0
       displayName: 'Build an image'